lukeWaninger/RiverRunner/doc/DesignSpecification.md

 * zip: <em>varchar(10)</em> - zip code

 #### River Metric Data
-For all rivers in Washington, we would like to have time series data for streamflow and a wide variety of other metrics to use as  predictors for streamflow.
+For all river runs in Washington, we would like to have time series data for streamflow and other available metrics to use as  predictors for streamflow.
 We first retrieve a list of all <a href='https://waterdata.usgs.gov/wa/nwis/uv'>USGS stream sites</a> (stations) in the state of Washington and formulate a list of all metrics (that are <a href='https://help.waterdata.usgs.gov/parameter_cd?group_cd=%'>provided by USGS</a>) we would like to include in our model as predictors.
 Using these lists and python's `requests` module, the retrieval process is outlined below:

 * Call USGS's Instantaneous Values API for each combination of site and metric, returning data in a JSON format
 * Extract timestamp and measurement value from JSON format and write to CSV file